brianalegre/09-NodeJS-Homework/assets/js/readme.md

 ## Installation

--   Copy the repository to your system, npn install
+-   Copy the repository to your system, npm install

 ## Usage